-- Early market adoption: hyperloop development meets a planned technology and regulation roadmap, backed by regional policies on its deployment, together with funding.
+- No adoption: policies, technology, market, acceptance, or a weighted mix contribute to the failure of the solution's deployment.
+Hyperloop is not developed beyond full scale prototypes, even if it becomes certified for operation. - Early market adoption: hyperloop development meets a planned technology and regulation roadmap, backed by regional policies on its deployment, together with funding.
 The solution receives public acceptance timely.
 No matter how smooth all these conditions are, by 2050 there is a sufficiently wide network showing the potential for scaling up, and a wide number of projects are on backlog ready be deployed. - Late market adoption: hyperloop development completes a technology and regulation roadmap, backed by regional policies on its deployment, together with funding.
 However, heavy lobbying against hyperloop is carried out from aviation and the rail industry.
 Product receives public acceptance once it is ready, and not before.
 By 2050 there are enough lines operational that only indicate a positive trend.
 There might even be a backlog of projects on the verge of being triggered, but some caution holds them from starting until there is further reassurance. - Adoption discontinued: despite the initial success of hyperloop, policies and technical development of the Ultra-HSR, clean, or even supersonic aviation, lock-in the hyperloop development.
 The hyperloop is discontinued and superseded, and only a few lines remain operational until they complete their lifecycle or are even decommissioned earlier than required under a sunken cost perspective.

-Given that the early market adoption or late market adoption are the scenarios preferred for the hyperloop development, a set of potential routes arise from the Total Addressable Market as the ones to be deployed by 2050 given their potential market and societal benefit, called priority routes 2050 (Figure 57).
+Given that the early market adoption or late market adoption are the scenarios preferred for the hyperloop development, a set of potential routes arise from the Total Addressable Market as the ones to be deployed by 2050 given their potential market and societal benefit, called priority routes 2050 (Figure 56).

-Figure 57.
+Figure 56.
 Priority routes 2050